At a Glance

 ✨Know Your Employment Law

-Brush up on the latest developments in employment law, especially those relevant to the sectors you'll be working with, such as engineering and social care.
+Brush up on the latest developments in employment law, especially those relevant to the sectors mentioned like engineering and social care.
 Being able to discuss recent cases or changes in legislation will show your expertise and enthusiasm for the role.

 ✨Demonstrate Advocacy Skills

 Since the role involves advocacy work, prepare examples from your past experiences where you successfully represented clients.
-Highlight your approach to contentious issues and how you navigated complex situations to achieve favourable outcomes.
+Highlight your approach to contentious issues and how you navigated complex situations.

 ✨Understand the Firm's Culture

 Research the boutique firm’s values and culture.
-Be ready to explain why you want to work there specifically and how your personal values align with theirs.
-This will help you stand out as a candidate who is genuinely interested in being part of their team.
+Be ready to explain why you want to work there specifically and how you can contribute to their team of 11 lawyers.
+This shows that you’re not just looking for any job, but are genuinely interested in this opportunity.

 ✨Prepare Questions for Them

-Have thoughtful questions ready to ask during the interview.
-Inquire about the firm's approach to remote working, team dynamics, and opportunities for professional development.
-This shows your interest in the role and helps you assess if it's the right fit for you.
+Have a list of insightful questions ready to ask during the interview.
+Inquire about the types of cases they handle, the team dynamics, and what success looks like in this role.
+This demonstrates your interest and helps you assess if the firm is the right fit for you.